scantxt/scantxt/README.md

-# scantxt-wip
+# scantxt

 scantxt is a common way to allow/disallow scanning activity.
-Similar to `robots.txt` but structured like `dmarc` to be more customisable with features built-in like ownership verification, notification endpoints and scanner verification.
+Similar to `robots.txt` and structured like `dmarc` with features built-in like ownership verification, notification endpoints and scanner verification.

 ```
 ┌─────────────────────────────┐      ┌────────────────────────────────────────────────┐      ┌─────────────┐